-Open Data is the key factor towards Open Science using FREEWAT
+Open Data is the key factor toward Open Science using FREEWAT

-The European Commission in "Open Innovation, Open Science, Open to the World - a vision for Europe" stated: "Open Science represents a new approach to the scientific process, based on cooperative work and new ways of diffusing knowledge by using digital technologies and new collaborative tools.. ".
+The European Commission in "Open Innovation, Open Science, Open to the World - a vision for Europe" stated: "Open Science represents a new approach to the scientific process, based on cooperative work and new ways of diffusing knowledge by using digital technologies and new collaborative tools..".

-Open Science (OS) is strongly supported, in fact it increases:
+Open Science is strongly supported, in fact it increases:

-- efficiency: access to input and output data helps improving productivity of the research; - quality and integrity: OS permits a greater and more accurate replication and validation of research results; - economic benefits: access to scientific results boosts innovation, also in developing economies; - innovation and knowledge transfer: OS reduces delays in transferring knowledge and creating new products; - public disclosure and engagement: open to society for citizen's participation: - global benefits: international sharing of challenges understanding.
+- Efficiency: access to input and output data help improving productivity of the research. - Quality and integrity: OS permits a greater and more accurate replication and validation of research results. - Economic benefits: access to scientific results boosts innovation, also in developing economies. - Innovation and knowledge transfer: OS reduce delays in transferring knowledge and create new products - Public disclosure and engagement: open to society for citizen's participation - Global benefits: international sharing of challenges understanding.

-OS is based on several pillars, fully addressed by the FREEWAT project.
-In fact, FREEWAT is fully Open Source (GPL license), educational resources like tutorials and User documentation are available with Open Access licenses, case study data are available with Open Data license.
+Open Science is based on several pillars, fully addressed by the FREEWAT project.
+In fact, FREEWAT is fully Open Source (GPL license), educational resources like tutorials and user documentation are available with Open Access licenses, case study data are available with Open Data license.

-Data used for the implementation of each case study, together with elaboration and model required information, have been packaged and uploaded on a Web repository for online access and download.
+Data used for the implementation of each case study, together with elaboration and model required information have been packaged and uploaded on a Web repository for online access and download.

-During the H2020 FREEWAT project, openness and accessibility of data has been identified as elements of primary importance.
+During the H2020 FREEWAT project, openness and accessibility of data has been identified as an element of primary importance.
 Having open data and open source tools allows sharing the analysis while this is conceived.

-Data are essential and fundamental in water management analysis.
-Without data, models may not be built.
-FREEWAT has also shown that authoritative data sometimes are not yet available with Open Data license and this prevents analysis or limits its impact.
+Data is essential and fundamental in water management analysis.
+Without data models may not be built.
+FREEWAT has also showed that sometimes authoritative data are not yet available with Open Data license and this prevents analysis or limit its impact.

-In FREEWAT, AkvaGIS and OAT are tools for managing water-related data and for preparing them for simulation analysis.
+In FREEWAT AKVAGIS and OAT are tools for managing water-related data and for preparing them for simulation analysis.